biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

               if(running == true) {

 Here we perform the sampling and inform the trainer of the role.
-To force rollDist to reflect the new counts, we also call tdc.train, and catch all the resulting exceptions (which should be imposible if everything is set up coorectly).
+To force `rollDist` to reflect the new counts, we also call `tdc.train`, and catch all the resulting exceptions (which should be imposible if everything is set up coorectly).

                 Symbol s = Roulet.wheelRoler.sampleSymbol();